 The Legality Of Online Gambling Regulated By The State Of Alabama

-The state of Alabama has not made any attempts to legalize or regulate state based online poker or online casino gambling.
+The state of Alabama has not made any attempts to legalize or regulate state-based online poker or online casino gambling.
 It is illegal to operate any type of online gambling website within the state of Alabama.
 State law does not prohibit Alabama residents from accessing and participating in real money betting at legally licensed, compliance certified and legitimately regulated online gambling sites that are located outside of the United States.

 Federal Laws Concerning Alabama Online Gambling

 Playing online poker or casinos games for money is not illegal under Federal laws.
 There are three federal laws which deal with online gambling: the Federal Wire Act, the Professional and Amateur Sports Protection Act (PASPA), and the Unlawful Internet Gambling Enforcement Act (UIGEA).
-None of these laws prohibits or criminalizes online gambling for USA players who participate at legally licensed and regulated gambling sites that are located outside the United States.
-PASPA and the Federal Wire Act only apply to US based sports betting and have no bearing on legally sanctioned offshore gambling sites.
-The UIGEA does not apply to players of online gambling, but rather targets gambling site operators and payment processors to ensure they follow the regulatory oversight that the law requires of them.
+None of these laws prohibits or criminalizes online gambling for USA players who participate in legally licensed and regulated gambling sites that are located outside the United States.
+PASPA and the Federal Wire Act only apply to US-based sports betting and have no bearing on legally sanctioned offshore gambling sites.
+The UIGEA does not apply to players of online gambling but rather targets gambling site operators and payment processors to ensure they follow the regulatory oversight that the law requires of them.
 You can learn more about federal laws by visiting our page about United States Online Gambling Laws.

 Alabama Gambling Laws

 Players who are interested in reviewing the official laws and statutes surrounding gambling in the state of Alabama can visit the Alabama Legislative Information System Online to view the documentation in its original language and context.